 These are separate from the FHOG — but you can often use both at the same time.

-The federal government's Home Guarantee Scheme got a major overhaul in October 2025.
-Here's what changed:
+The federal Home Guarantee Scheme was overhauled and renamed in October 2025.
+Here's where it stands:

 - 5% minimum deposit — eligible single parents or legal guardians may qualify with just 2%